nikbearbrown/physics-plus-one-thermodynamics/chapters/09-thermodynamics-real-world.md

 *What is the ultimate efficiency of computing?* Rolf Landauer showed in 1961 that erasing one bit of information has a minimum thermodynamic cost of $k_B T \ln 2$ — about $3 \times 10^{-21}$ J at room temperature.
 Current transistors dissipate something like $10^{-15}$ J per operation — a million times Landauer's limit.
 There's thermodynamic room for a millionfold improvement in computational energy efficiency before fundamental physics becomes the constraint.
 Whether the engineering to capture that room is achievable is an open question.

 *How much more efficient can combined cycles get?* The DOE Advanced Turbine Program targets 65% net electric efficiency for combined-cycle plants.
 Getting there requires firing temperatures above 1700°C, which requires either better ceramic thermal barrier coatings on turbine blades or novel cooling architectures.
 Materials science is the constraint, not thermodynamics.

 ---

+## Exercises

+### Warm-up

+**W1.** A steam power plant operates with a boiler at 550°C (823 K) and a condenser at 35°C (308 K). (a) What is the Carnot efficiency limit? (b) If the plant actually achieves 40% efficiency, what fraction of the Carnot limit is that? (c) If 500 MW of heat enters the boiler, how much electrical power is generated and how much heat is rejected to the condenser?

+*Tests: Carnot efficiency formula applied to a Rankine plant; using efficiency to split power between useful output and waste heat.
+Difficulty: low.*

+**W2.** A household freezer maintains $-10$°C (263 K) in a kitchen at 22°C (295 K). (a) What is the Carnot COP? (b) If the actual COP is 2.8, how much electrical power does the refrigerator consume to remove 150 W of heat from the freezer? (c) How much heat is expelled to the kitchen?

+*Tests: COP definition and Carnot COP for a refrigerator; tracking heat flows including the work input.
+Difficulty: low.*

+**W3.** A gas turbine has a pressure ratio $r_p = 18$ and operates on air ($\gamma = 1.4$). (a) What is the ideal Brayton efficiency? (b) The turbine inlet temperature is 1300°C (1573 K) and the compressor inlet is 25°C (298 K).
+What is the Carnot efficiency for these temperatures? (c) Why is the Brayton efficiency lower than the Carnot efficiency?

+*Tests: Brayton efficiency formula and comparison to Carnot ceiling; the student must recognize that the Brayton efficiency is for the ideal cycle, which still falls short of Carnot because heat addition and rejection occur over ranges of temperature, not at fixed temperatures.
+Difficulty: medium.*

+---

+### Application

+**A1.** A gas turbine (simple Brayton cycle) with pressure ratio $r_p = 20$ and $\gamma = 1.4$ burns fuel at a rate equivalent to 400 MW of heat input. (a) Ideal Brayton efficiency? (b) Actual efficiency if turbine isentropic efficiency is 88% and compressor isentropic efficiency is 84%? (c) Electrical output and exhaust heat at actual efficiency?

+To estimate actual efficiency from isentropic efficiencies: the work extracted by the turbine is reduced by $\eta_T = 0.88$, and the work consumed by the compressor is increased by $1/\eta_C = 1/0.84$.
+Use the ideal work values from part (a), then adjust.

+*Tests: isentropic efficiency as the bridge from ideal to real cycle performance; quantifying how much each imperfect component costs.
+Difficulty: medium.*

+**A2.** The exhaust from the gas turbine in A1 exits at 580°C (853 K).
+This waste heat is fed into a Rankine bottom cycle with a condenser at 40°C (313 K).
+The Rankine cycle achieves 33% of its Carnot limit. (a) What is the Carnot efficiency of the bottom cycle? (b) What is the actual bottom-cycle efficiency? (c) How much additional electricity does the bottom cycle generate from the exhaust stream? (d) What is the combined-cycle total efficiency?

+*Tests: chaining two cycles in series using the waste-heat cascade; shows how combined-cycle efficiency emerges from sequential capture.
+Difficulty: medium-high.*

+**A3.** A heat pump heats a house in winter.
+Outdoor temperature: 2°C (275 K).
+Indoor setpoint: 21°C (294 K).
+The heat pump runs at 45% of its Carnot COP. (a) What is the Carnot COP for heating? (b) What is the actual COP? (c) At what rate must the heat pump consume electricity to deliver 8 kW of heat? (d) Compare to an electric resistance heater delivering the same 8 kW.
+What fraction of the electricity does the heat pump save?

+Note: COP for a heat pump (heating mode) $= T_H / (T_H - T_C)$.

+*Tests: heat-pump COP in heating mode; comparison with resistance heating makes the efficiency advantage concrete.
+Difficulty: medium.*

+---

+### Synthesis

+**S1.** A combined heat and power (CHP) plant burns 1000 MW of fuel.
+It generates electricity at 38% efficiency and captures 45% of the rejected heat for district heating (the remaining rejected heat is lost to the cooling system). (a) How much electricity is generated? (b) How much heat is available for district heating? (c) What is the overall energy utilization (electricity + useful heat, as a fraction of fuel input)? (d) Compare to: a standalone power plant at 38% efficiency plus a separate natural-gas boiler at 90% efficiency, each supplying the same electricity and heat.
+Which uses less fuel overall?

+*Tests: CHP energy accounting and comparison to the separate-systems baseline — the canonical argument for why cogeneration saves primary energy.
+Difficulty: medium-high.*

+**S2.** A data center consumes 80 MW of IT equipment power and has a PUE of 1.35. (a) What is the total facility power draw? (b) How much power goes to cooling and infrastructure? (c) The data center is in a warm climate where outdoor air cooling is unavailable; the chillers operate between a server-inlet temperature of 27°C (300 K) and an outdoor temperature of 35°C (308 K).
+What is the Carnot COP of this refrigeration system? (d) If the chillers run at 50% of Carnot COP, how much of the 80 MW of IT heat can be removed per watt of chiller electricity? (e) What PUE would be achieved if free cooling (COP → ∞) became available?
+What does this tell you about the thermodynamic value of data-center siting?

+*Tests: PUE as an energy-accounting metric; connects refrigeration COP to operational cost and shows why geography matters thermodynamically.
+Difficulty: high.*

+---

+### Challenge

+**C1.** Derive the ideal Brayton efficiency $\eta = 1 - r_p^{(1-\gamma)/\gamma}$ from first principles.
+Start from the four Brayton processes: (1) isentropic compression from $T_1$ to $T_2$, (2) isobaric heat addition from $T_2$ to $T_3$, (3) isentropic expansion from $T_3$ to $T_4$, (4) isobaric heat rejection from $T_4$ to $T_1$.
+Use the isentropic relation $T_2/T_1 = r_p^{(\gamma-1)/\gamma}$ for both the compression and expansion steps.
+Show that $T_3/T_4 = T_2/T_1$, then write the efficiency as $\eta = 1 - Q_C/Q_H = 1 - (T_4 - T_1)/(T_3 - T_2)$ and simplify.

+*Tests: deriving the Brayton efficiency from the isentropic temperature relations — requires careful application of the isentrope relation at two different pressure ratios and algebraic simplification.
+Difficulty: high.*

+---